sagemath/trac_to_gh/Issue 5256.md

 # Issue 5256: [with patch, needs review] coherent handling of trivial matrices (depend on #5244, #5242).

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5256

 Original creator: hivert